MicrosoftDocs/well-architected/well-architected/service-guides/application-insights.md

 ## Azure Advisor recommendations

 Azure Advisor is a personalized cloud consultant that helps you follow best practices to optimize your Azure deployments.
-Currently, Azure provides no Azure Advisor recommendations specific to Application Insights.
+Currently, Azure provides no Azure Advisor recommendations that are specific to Application Insights.

 The following are recommendations that can help you improve the cost effectiveness and operational excellence of Azure Monitor.